 Below are credit and publicity requirements and strategies for local cultural councils.
 The MCC greatly appreciates the help of LCCs in increasing visibility of the important role public funding plays in arts and culture in the Commonwealth.

-Each council is required by the LCC Program Regulations and Guidelines to conduct certain publicity about the grant cycle.
+Each council is required by the LCC Program Guidelines to conduct certain publicity about the grant cycle.
 Local councils are expected to:

 - Promote local awareness of funded programs.

 - Inform the public of the availability of funds, location of applications, program guidelines and submission deadline.